ModelEarth/useeio.js/README.md

 3. CORS-friendly Fetching: Uses D3's d3.json() method which handles CORS better than XMLHttpRequest
 4. Graceful Fallback: If D3 loading or usage fails, falls back to the original XMLHttpRequest method which works only when useeio-json folder is adjacent to usseeio.js folder.

+**Load Times**
+Adjacent: 2.5 sec
+D3 load in frontend javascript: 3 sec
+D3 load in built dist: 3.5 sec

+TO DO: Store adjacentJson in browser session if useeio-json folder is adjacent and avoid D3.
+Detect by using useeio-json/models/[year]/... (sepecfic model).
+Then avoid checking again if true or false is found.

 ## Run on Github Page

 Model.earth developers use the following [http-server setup steps](https://model.earth/localsite/start/steps/) with port 8887.